 “I also want you to know that I contributed to the Stormy Daniels Legal Defense Fund,” she declares.
 “We are girlfriends on the pole.
 That’s what I’m kinda doing.”

 That is a position Griffin feels comfortable in.
 She’s long been the champion of underdogs (an advocate for marriage equality from way back) and stands on principal when others cower behind spin doctors and cultural tides.
-She uses coarse language against those who attack Parkland shooting student-activist David Hogg.
+She uses coarse language against those who attack Parkland shooting student-activist David Hogg and others.

 “You have to love that when the pink-haired guy [gay Cambridge Analytica whistleblower Christopher Wylie] is in front of Parliament, his shit is tight.
 Republicans don’t like him [because] he’s fearless and inspirational,” she says.

 And she holds no quarter for the hypocrites and haters who piss her off.
 Take, for instance, Conservative Union lobbyist Matt Schlapp and his wife Mercedes, a Trump administration communications flak: “Here’s what I’m alleging: His wife Mercedes has a beard like a member of ZZ Top.
 That’s all I’m suggesting.
 I am my only source for that rumor.”

 She’s terribly concerned that something she says — comparing Michael Cohen to a gay man — might be construed as favorable.
 “Please don’t print that I said anything nice about him.”
 (Weeks later, when we talk again — after news has broken that Cohen recorded at least some conversations with the president — she can barely contain her glee.
 “I mean, it’s pure heaven,” she coos.)